-The Gothic Cathedral that is the Largest in the WorldThe Cathedral of Milan, or the Duomo Milan in the center of Milan, is where the Archbishop of Milan sits and it's the central cathedral, the city's unrivaled pearl.
+The Largest Gothic Cathedral in the WorldThe Cathedral of Milan, or the Duomo Milan in the center of city, is where the Archbishop of Milan sits and it's the central cathedral, the city's unrivaled pearl.
 This is the largest and most impressive Gothic cathedral in the world, a truly breathtaking church.

 It took almost 600 years to build the Duomo, built in 1386 by Archbishop Antonio da Saluzzo.
-It was built where the Basilica of San Giovanni El Ponte, built in the late 4th century and destroyed by a fire, stood before.
+It was built where the Basilica of San Giovanni El Ponte, built in the late 4th century was destroyed by a fire, that stood before.

 The dimensions of the Duomo are unbelievable.
-The length is 148 by 157 meters and a height of 108.5 meters at the peak, in the Madonna statue area.
+The area is 148 by 157 meters, with a height of 108.5 meters at the peak, in the Madonna statue area.
 It can accommodate no less than 40,000 worshipers.
 It is not only the world's largest Gothic cathedral and the second largest Catholic cathedral in the world, many see the Duomo as the most magnificent of the Gothic churches in Italy.

 The cathedral, located in the Duomo Square, has a dazzling artistic design, both from the outside and from the inside.
 The large stained-glass windows of the choir here are considered the largest in the world.
 The marble floor that was laid here more than 600 years ago is glamorous and prestigious to this day.
 The whole cathedral is covered with white marble on the outside, and it holds over 3,500 sculptures!

 But the statues, the frescoes and the mosaics, the luxurious marble floor, the coffins of the archbishops and the impressive stained-glass windows here are nothing compared to the grandeur of the gigantic, breathtaking Gothic structure that stands in the heart of Milan, a sparkling jewel decorated with 135 turrets.